citizenfx/screenshot-basic/README.md

    cd 'resources/[local]'
    git clone https://github.com/citizenfx/screenshot-basic.git screenshot-basic
    ```
 3. Make/use a resource that uses it.
-Currently, there is no directly-usable commands, it is only usable through exports.
+Currently, there are no directly-usable commands, it is only usable through exports.

 ## API